 - Conversion to a different faith

-- For at least two years before the divorce, one of the couples suffered from insanity, leprosy, or a contagious venereal illness.
+- For at least two years before initiating the divorce, one partner suffered from insanity, leprosy, or a contagious venereal illness

-- Not seen or heard from in seven years or more.
+- Not seen or heard from in 7 years or more.

-- Failure to comply with the return of conjugal rights for at least two years
+- Failure to comply with the return of conjugal rights for at least 2 years

 - Inflicting cruelty and causing mental anguish, both of which can be harmful to one’s health and life.